-Most of the clusters were broadly annotated as belonging to the Ty3/gypsy superfamily, a result not surprising for a plant lineage (Figure Amounts).
-Overall, gypsy elements comprise 77.6 and 76 Mb of the K. drynarioides and G. kirkii genomes, respectively, with uncategorized LTR-retrotransposons and Ty1/copia elements comprising the next most abundant repeats and comprising similar amounts in each genome (Table Abundance).
-Unsurprisingly, the small genomes of K. drynarioides and G. kirkii had lower absolute abundance of most repeat types except the predicted non-LTR retroposons, in which these two species had comparable or slightly greater occupation as the cotton species, which possess 2-3x larger genomes (Figure Amounts).
+Most of the clusters were broadly annotated as belonging to the Ty3/gypsy superfamily, a result commonly observed in plant genomes (Figure Amounts and citations, perhaps Michael, maybe Wendel et al., 2016?).
+Overall, gypsy elements comprise 77.6 and 76 Mb of the K. drynarioides and G. kirkii genomes, respectively, with uncategorized LTR-retrotransposons and Ty1/copia elements comprising the next most abundant repeats and in similar amounts in each genome (Table Abundance).
+Unsurprisingly, the small genomes of K. drynarioides and G. kirkii had lower absolute abundance of most repeat types than in ?? except the predicted non-LTR retrotransposons, in which these two species had comparable or slightly greater occupation as in the cotton species, which possess 2-3x larger genomes (Figure Amounts).
 This difference is due to the sole retroposon clusters recovered, which was in the top five largest clusters for both K. drynarioides and G. kirkii.
-The high percent identity among reads for this cluster suggests it is relatively young, and it has likely experienced proliferation in both species.
+The high percent identity among reads for this cluster suggests it is relatively young, and it has likely experienced proliferation in the ancestor??? of both species.
 Furthermore, the cluster shows differential abundance between the two species, suggesting that either the proliferation began prior to species divergence and continued with varying success afterwards, or the two lineages experienced similar releases from repression for this element, although again to varying degrees.
 The other differentially abundant clusters were largely annotated as putative gypsy elements (61.8 %).

 Ancestral state reconstructions for the 22 clusters with the lowest p-value (p<0.001) were conducted using both K. drynarioides and G. kirkii, as well as three cotton representatives as outgroup species (i.e, Gossypium raimondii, G. arboreum, and G. herbaceum).
-Patterns of both growth and reduction were recovered in these (Figure_grid.anc.png), sometimes within the same cluster.
-For example, the repeat represented by cluster 162 has experienced growth in both K. drynarioides and G. kirkii, with the element attaining much higher copy numbers in K. drynarioides (Figure_grid.anc.png).
-Likewise, both K. drynarioides and G. kirkii have experienced reductions in copy number for repeat cluster 5, albeit it at different rates.
-Finally, a large subset of the repeat clusters (20/22) show gain in one lineage (e.g., G. kirkii) dovetailed with loss in the other lineage (e.g., K. drynarioides) to produce differentially abundant clusters (Figure_grid.anc.png; see cluster 141 for example).
-Given the evolutionary time associated with these divergences, this likely reflects biological reality, i.e., release from suppression in the growing lineage and/or new/stronger silencing in the contracting lineage.
-In congruence with their static genome sizes, no lineage bias was observed for growth versus contraction (Figure_grid.anc.png).
+Patterns of both amplification and deletion were inferred (Figure_grid.anc.png), sometimes within the same cluster.
+For example, the repeat represented by cluster 162 has experienced copy number growth in both K. drynarioides and G. kirkii, with the element attaining much higher copy numbers in K. drynarioides (Figure_grid.anc.png).
+Likewise, both K. drynarioides and G. kirkii have experienced reductions in copy number for repeat cluster 5, albeit to different extents.
+Finally, a large subset of the repeat clusters (20/22) show gain in one of the two lineages and loss in the other, creating differentially abundant clusters (Figure_grid.anc.png; see cluster 141 for example).
+These data implicate a recurring pattern of differential proliferation and clearance of multiple different repetitive element families (mostly retrotransposons).
+Congruent with their equivalent genome sizes, no lineage bias was observed for amplification versus contraction (Figure_grid.anc.png).

 Patterns of insertion and deletion in Kokia drynarioides and Gossypioides kirkii